Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

 K9 Transitional Leash

 This slips over your pup’s neck, and you pull a loop of the leash around their muzzle.
-Since it’s all one piece of connected rope, when you pull the leash it tightens around the muzzle, providing immediate contact pressure for training purposes.
+Since it’s all one piece of connected rope, when you pull the leash it gently tightens around the muzzle, providing immediate contact pressure for training purposes.

 Other Head Halters